|The Budget Crisis and the Former Sex Offender

 The Adam Walsh Act also includes provisions for GPS pilot programs, popular because they are marketed as an

 alternative to prison.
-According to one estimate, GPS devices cost roughly $10 per day, or $3650 per year per
+According to one estimate, GPS devices cost roughly $10 per day, or $3650 per year per offender

 to watch those “blips on the screen.”

-Actual court cost are difficult to determine because fees vary greatly by state, but in defending sex offender laws,
+Actual court cost are difficult to determine because fees vary greatly by state, but in defending sex offender laws, the

 Ohio Public Defender’s Office .

 Other costs of sex offender laws

 Sex offender laws have other indirect costs resulting from Predator Panic.
 Such costs listed below are just a few of the

 “X” factors that must be considered as well in propagating these laws:

 Property values: Thanks in large part to Predator Panic, homes within 1/10th of a mile from the residence of a registrant

-suffered decreases in property values, with an average decrease of $5000 for properties next door to the
+suffered decreases in property values, with an average decrease of $5000 for properties next door to the registrant .

 Vigilantism: One study by Dr. Jill Levenson has noted 10% of registrants have been physically assaulted, 18% have

-experienced property damage, and 16% of people who live with the offender have been assaulted or had their
+experienced property damage, and 16% of people who live with the offender have been assaulted or had their property

 physical and/ or mental trauma

 Welfare/ Social Services: The Levenson study found that 21% of registrants lost jobs over the registry [ibid.].
+Recent

-collecting Supplemental Security Income (SSI) will be $674 per month in 2009 ($8136 for 2009), a 5.8%
+collecting Supplemental Security Income (SSI) will be $674 per month in 2009 ($8136 for 2009), a 5.8% increase from

 even counting other subsidies the offender or family may qualify for!